sph-mn/sph-sc/readme.md

 * clang-format is a recommended auto formatter that also handles macro code well
 * sc only outputs valid c syntax
 * finding the source of c errors is usually not more difficult compared to plain c, especially when the c code is formatted before compilation. particularly because modern c compilers indicate run-time errors with context
+* a benefit of using sc is that editor modes for scheme syntax and structural editing can be used
 * example code from projects using sc
   * [sph-db](http://files.sph.mn/sourcecode/sph-db/source)
   * [sph-sc-lib](http://files.sph.mn/sourcecode/sph-sc-lib)